wilsonvetdev/random-practice/javascript-practice/jsCS.md

 Fist In First Out - a line to order food at McDonalds

+Supports three main operations = enqueue, dequeue, peek

+gives you the option of creating bounded queues with a .maxSize property

+prevents queue overflow and underflow by keeping track of the queue size

 Queues Implementation
 Queues can be implemented using a linked list as the underlying data structure.
 The front of the queue is equivalent to the head node of a linked list and the back of the queue is equivalent to the tail node.